 Agistri is a quiet backwater, free of cars and with little in the way of nightlife outside the few hotels in the three main settlements of Skala, Milos and Limenaria.

-Agistri is also very hilly with about half covered in fields of citrus and olives and the remaining half cloaked in dense pine forest.
+Agistri is home to fewer than 1,000 people with holiday beds for perhaps 1,000.
+It has a single 10km road but no cars and one bus.
+It is also very hilly with about half covered in fields of citrus and olives and the rest cloaked in dense pine forest.

-Most beaches are pebble and shingle with the best of the sand found at Skala and Halkiada, the latter noted as being the first official designated naturist beach in Greece.
+Apart from walking and sunbathing there is little to do here.
+Most beaches are pebble and shingle with the best of the sand at Skala and Halkiada, the latter noted as being the first official designated naturist beach in Greece.

 Agistri is a popular holiday island for working Greeks from the mainland and prices tend to be lower than more up-market Greek islands.